fruit/sfCacheTaggingPlugin/README.markdown

         # it will create the ``sfcachetaggingplugin_test`` database
         $ ./symfony doctrine:build --all --and-load --env=test
         $ ./symfony cc

-        # runs unit and functional tests
         $ ./symfony test:all

-        # runs all unit tests
+        # run only unit tests
         $ ./symfony test:unit

-        # runs all functional tests
+        # run only functional tests
         $ ./symfony test:functional